 Fees should be paid during the prescribed enrolment period, but will be accepted without payment of a late fee during the first two weeks of first term.
 Fees paid between the beginning of the third week of term and the 31st March are subject to a late fee of £3.
-Fees will not be accepted (i.e., enrolment cannot be completed) after 31st March except with the express approval of the Registrar, which will be given in exceptional in the leaflets "Enrolment Procedure for New Students" and "Enrolment Procedure for Students Re-enrolling".
+Fees will not be accepted (i.e., enrolment cannot be completed) after 31st March except with the express approval of the Registrar, which will be given in exceptional circumstances only.
+Where this approval is given, a late fee of £5 applies.